hudson2-plugins/jobcreator-tool/README.md

 the merging attribute is used when handling the "conflict" of propagation seeing the same property.
 It can take the following values:

-* skip: Skip this job and don't use the propergated value.
+* skip: Skip this job and don't use the propagated value.
 * replace (default): Use the propagated value instead of the specified value
 * append: append the propagated value to the end of the specified value with comma as a separator.
 * prefix: prepend the propagated value to the beginning of the specified value with comma as a separator.
 * list: build a comma separated list

 The best way to illustrate how this conflict handling is done is by example.
-Continuing from the previous example, let us assume that the propery is also specified for the B job, thus giving
+Continuing from the previous example, let us assume that the property is also specified for the B job, thus giving

 *   On the "D" job : <property name="deployment.type">partial</property>
 *   On the "C" job : <property propagation="upstream" name="deployment.type">full</property>